 1. It Is a Good Time to Buy

 The Los Angeles housing market has been hot for years.
-In fact, it hit record highs in 2018.
+In fact, it hit record highs in 2019.
 However, the market is starting to cool.
 Prices have been declining since the record highs seen in the summer of 2018.
 Selection is growing, too, because so many buyers think prices remain at the peak.

-2. Deals Can Be Found
+2. Real Estate Deals Can Be Found

 Distressed buyers exist in every real estate market.
 The 8% decline in the number of homes sold is creating stress for many owners of Los Angeles real estate.
 They’re starting to ask for less just to get the property sell.

 This explains why Los Angeles has seen a wide gap form between the listing price of a home and the price that it sells for.
 If you do find an ideal property in the Los Angeles housing market, the increased selection of properties means you’re far less likely to end up in a bidding war.

-3. Foreclosures Can Yield Significant Savings
+3. Los Angeles Foreclosures Can Yield Significant Savings

 Foreclosures can be a great way to snap up Los Angeles real estate at a bargain price.
 Foreclosure rates, though, vary wildly.
 Around one out of every six hundred homes in Lake Hughes, Topanga and Santa Fe Springs are in foreclosure.
 That’s five times the average rate for Los Angeles County.

 Note that for every home in foreclosure with the bank, there is probably another that is approaching that point and would be sold at a discount by a distressed seller who wants to avoid foreclosure.